sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 	; field                 = value
 	lpmode                  = 1*255VCHAR                       ; low power mode, on or off

-## 2. Platform monitor related CLI refactoring
+## 2. Platform monitor related CLI re-factoring
 ### 2.1 change the way that CLI get the data

 As described previously, we want to change the way that CLI get the data.
 Take "show platform psustatus" as an example, behind the scene it's calling psu plugin to access the hardware and get the psu status and print out.
-In the new design, psu daemon will fetch the psu status and update to DB before hand, thus CLI only need to make use of redis DB APIs and get the informations from the related DB entries.
+In the new design, psu daemon will fetch the psu status and update to DB before hand, thus CLI only need to connect to state DB get the information from the related DB entries.

 ### 2.2 more output for psu show CLI